grisha/grisha.github.com/source/_posts/2016-01-29-triple-exponential-smoothing-forecasting.markdown

 We've learned some history, basic terminology (series and how it knows no time, method, error SSE, MSE and fitting).
-And we've learned some basic forecasting methods: naive, simple average, moving average, weighted moving average and, finally, simple exponential smoothing.
+And we've learned some basic forecasting methods: naive, simple average, moving average, weighted moving average and, finally, single exponential smoothing.

 One very important characteristic of all of the above methods is that remarkably, they can only forecast a _single_ point.
 That's correct,